Blake Snell: 2020

-San Diego Padres (2021–present)
+San Diego Padres (2021–2023)

 2021

 On December 29, 2020, the Rays traded Snell to the San Diego Padres in exchange for prospects Luis Patiño, Blake Hunt, and Cole Wilcox, along with catcher Francisco Mejía.

-For the Padres, Snell slotted in as the team's number 2 pitcher.
-Snell regressed a bit in 2021, as he ended the year with a 7-6 record, and a 4.20 ERA over 27 starts.
+Snell regressed a bit in 2021, as he ended the year with a 7–6 record and a 4.20 ERA over 27 starts.
 Snell initially had trouble going deep into games, not completing six innings until his ninth start of the year.
 After two more starts where he failed to get out of the fourth inning, Snell pitched seven shut-out innings against the Mets on June 4, giving up only one hit.
 Snell missed a pair of starts in the summer due to a bout with food poisoning.
-Snell finished strong, posting a 1.83 ERA is his final eight starts of the year, including seven innings of no-hit ball against the Diamondbacks on August 31.
+Snell finished strong, posting a 1.83 ERA in his final eight starts of the year, including seven innings of no-hit ball against the Diamondbacks on August 31.
 He left his September 12 start early due to left adductor tightness.
-He was placed on the IL the following day, and he would not return.
+He was placed on the injured list the following day, and he would not return.

 2022

 Snell's preparations for the 2022 season were interrupted by the lockout, and he was behind the other starting pitchers in building innings in spring training.
 In his first scheduled start of the regular season, Snell again felt adductor tightness while warming up in the bullpen and he did not pitch in the game.
-After going to the IL, Snell returned to the starting rotation on May 18, pitching 32/3 innings against the Phillies.
+After going to the injured list, Snell returned to the starting rotation on May 18, pitching 32/3 innings against the Phillies.
 With Snell's return, the Padres opted to go with a 6-man rotation to keep MacKenzie Gore in the starting line-up and lower stress on arms.
+He made 24 starts in 2022, with an 8–10 record and 3.38 ERA.
+He made three starts in the postseason, one in each round the Padres completed in.
+He allowed two runs on four hits in 3 1/3 innings in the Wild Card Series, one run on four hits in 5 1/3 innings in the Division Series, and four runs on five hits in five innings in the National League Championship Series.